TNTPro/ffmpeg-static-2020/README.md

     # ... wait ...
     # binaries can be found in ./target/bin/

-Ubuntu users can download dependencies and and install in one command:

-    $ sudo ./build-ubuntu.sh

 If you have built ffmpeg before with `build.sh`, the default behaviour is to keep the previous configuration.
 If you would like to reconfigure and rebuild all packages, use the `-B` flag. `-d` flag will only download and unpack the dependencies but not build.